 AUH Express – Abu Dhabi Airport Shuttle to/from Dubai

-A newly launched service (which we believe is still only in a pilot phase through until the end of 2022), AUH Express will connect passengers from Abu Dhabi International Airport to Ibn Battuta Bus Station in Dubai.
+A newly launched service, AUH Express, will connect passengers from Abu Dhabi International Airport to Ibn Battuta Bus Station in Dubai.

 Here’s what you need to know:

 What will the Abu Dhabi Airport Shuttle Cost?